Hazing Education, Prevention and Reporting at Berkeley

 If you’re not sure whether or not something happening to you or to someone else is hazing, ask yourself these questions:

-- Would I feel comfortable participating in this activity if my parents were watching?
+- Am I comfortable participating in this activity?

 - Would we get in trouble if a school/college administrator walked by and saw us?